-This proxy statement ("Proxy Statement") is being furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Thermon Group Holdings, Inc. (the "Company," "Thermon," "we," "our" or "us") for use at the 2017 Annual Meeting of Stockholders of the Company to be held at the Houston Airport Marriott at George Bush Intercontinental, 18700 John F. Kennedy Blvd, Houston, Texas 77032 on Wednesday, July 26, 2017 at 11:30 a.m.
-Central Time, and any adjournment or postponement thereof (the "2017 Annual Meeting").
+This proxy statement ("Proxy Statement") is being furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Thermon Group Holdings, Inc. (the "Company," "Thermon," "we," "our," "us" and similar terms) on the Company's behalf for use at the 2018 Annual Meeting of Stockholders of the Company to be held at the Marriott Hotel at George Bush Intercontinental Airport, 18700 John F. Kennedy Blvd, Houston, Texas 77032 on Wednesday, July 25, 2018 at 11:30 a.m.
+Central Time, and any adjournment or postponement thereof (the "2018 Annual Meeting").

-Pursuant to provisions of our Second Amended and Restated Bylaws (the "Bylaws") and by action of our Board, the close of business on June 1, 2017 was established as the time and record date for determining the stockholders entitled to receive notice of, attend and vote at the 2017 Annual Meeting (the "Record Date").
+Pursuant to provisions of our Second Amended and Restated Bylaws (the "Bylaws") and by action of our Board, the close of business on June 1, 2018 was established as the time and record date for determining the stockholders entitled to receive notice of, attend and vote at the 2018 Annual Meeting (the "Record Date").

 As permitted by the rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials primarily via the Internet.
-Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date who are entitled to vote at the 2017 Annual Meeting.
+Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date who are entitled to vote at the 2018 Annual Meeting.
 Instructions on how to access and review these proxy materials electronically, request hard copies of these materials and submit proxy votes online are stated in the Notice.

-We began mailing the Notice to stockholders of record on or about June 16, 2017.
-We first made this Proxy Statement available online to our stockholders at http://proxy.thermon.com on or about June 16, 2017, along with our Annual Report on Form 10-K for the fiscal year ended March 31, 2017, as filed with the SEC on May 30, 2017 (the "2017 Annual Report").
+We began mailing the Notice to stockholders of record on or about June 15, 2018.
+We first made this Proxy Statement available to our stockholders at http://proxy.thermon.com on or about June 15, 2018, along with our Annual Report on Form 10-K/A for the fiscal year ended March 31, 2018, as filed with the SEC on June 8, 2018 (the "2018 Annual Report").
+We encourage you to read the 2018 Annual Report.
+It includes our audited financial statements and provides information about our business.

-How can I attend the 2017 Annual Meeting?
+How can I attend the 2018 Annual Meeting?

-Only stockholders as of the Record Date are entitled to attend the 2017 Annual Meeting, which will be held on Wednesday, July 26, 2017 at the Houston Airport Marriott at George Bush Intercontinental, 18700 John F. Kennedy Blvd, Houston, Texas 77032.
+Only stockholders as of the Record Date are entitled to attend the 2018 Annual Meeting, which will be held on Wednesday, July 25, 2018 at the Marriott Hotel at George Bush Intercontinental Airport, 18700 John F. Kennedy Blvd, Houston, Texas 77032.
 Doors will open at 11:00 a.m., Central Time, and the meeting will begin promptly at 11:30 a.m., Central Time.